Dechancer/ConciseAlgoTemplates/README.md

 ## Notes

 Please note that since this project has only just begun, I have not yet explained in detail what each function does.
 But it should be self-explanatory.
+And the cpp standard is at least c++17.

 Special thanks to Jiangly from Beijing University for his code implementation help.